-The Clinical Research Education Programs at Icahn School of Medicine offer exceptional training in bioethics, clinical, and translational research for health science professionals interested in developing a career in research.
-Typical applicants include clinical and postdoctoral fellows, junior faculty, nurses, veterinarians, research coordinators, and allied health professionals, as well as MD, MD/PhD, and basic science PhD students who have the foundation to successfully launch clinical and/or translational research careers.
+The Clinical Research Education Programs at the Icahn School of Medicine offer exceptional training in bioethics, clinical, and translational research for health professionals and prospective students interested in developing a career in research.

 Core competencies include:

-- written and oral scientific communication and dissemination skills; and research ethics
+- written and oral scientific communication, dissemination skills, and research ethics

 Master of Science in Clinical Research (MSCR)

 The MSCR is a two-year program that provides an exceptional educational experience to outstanding health professionals.
 The MSCR incorporates graduate coursework including biostatistics, epidemiology, research design, data analysis, and grant writing as well as a mentored clinical research project leading to a master’s thesis.
-While the program is designed to be completed in two years, coursework can be taken over a longer period of time.
+Typical applicants include clinical and postdoctoral fellows, junior faculty, nurses, veterinarians, or research coordinators.